 This is a case where less is more.

-You know those marketing messages full of graphics and cute headlines?
-Those are easy to dismiss because they are so obviously trying to sell you something
+Do you know those marketing messages full of graphics and cute headlines?
+Those are easy to dismiss because they are so obviously trying to sell you something.

 It’s like having someone knock on your front door and start blaring loud music and screaming through a loudspeaker at you to look at the thing, buy the thing, come visit the thing.

-You know what works well?
-A simple email like you’d send to you friend.
+Do you know what works well?
+A simple email like you’d send to your friend.
 Something with white space.
 Something that uses their name so you don’t seem like a stranger.